PriyankaChoudhary9877/meridian-cyber/README.md

 - **Tailwind CSS v4** is used with `@theme` design tokens defined directly in `index.css`, replacing the traditional `tailwind.config.js` setup.
 This keeps the token source of truth in one place.
 - **Content is centralised** in `src/data/content.ts` so copy changes never require touching component files.
-- **No third-party UI library** was used.
-Every card, accordion, carousel, and form element is built from scratch to match the design exactly.
-- **Images** are sourced from Unsplash via direct CDN URLs — no API key, no build-time download, royalty-free.
-- The **signal log ticker** in the hero uses a pure CSS `keyframes` animation rather than a JS interval, keeping it off the main thread.
+The interface is built using reusable React components styled with Tailwind CSS and enhanced using Framer Motion animations.
+- **Scroll animations** use Framer Motion's `useInView` hook backed by `IntersectionObserver` — no scroll event listeners, no layout thrash.
+- **`prefers-reduced-motion`** is respected globally via a CSS rule that sets all animation durations to `0.01ms`.

 ---

 ## Future Improvements

-- Cover letter generator with AI assistance
 - Dark mode toggle
-- Additional resume templates and themes
-- Blog with MDX support and full article pages
+- CMS-powered blog with full article pages
-- Accessibility audit and WCAG 2.1 AA certification
-- Unit and integration tests with Vitest and React Testing Library
+- Backend contact form with email delivery
+- Multi-language support
+- Client portal with authentication
-- i18n support for non-English markets
+- Analytics dashboard for site performance tracking

 ---